 We understand things happen outside of your control that may force you to cancel a trip.
 Turo’s extenuating circumstances policy allows hosts and guests to receive a refund or a waiver of cancellation penalties when certain conditions apply.
 If your trip meets the criteria in this policy, we’ll assist with cancelling the trip.

 If you’re a host, your performance metrics will not be impacted.
 We’ll also help rebook your guest, if needed.
-If the guest cancels less than 24 hours before the trip start time, you’ll still receive your host earnings.
+If the guest cancels less than 24 hours before the trip start time, you’ll still receive your host earnings according to our cancellation policy and your metrics will not be affected.
 If you cancel less than 24 hours before the trip start, you won’t be charged the cancellation fee, and your ratings won’t be hurt.
 However, you won’t receive that trip’s earnings.

 If you’re a guest who cancels less than 24 hours before the trip start time for reasons detailed in this policy, you will not be charged the cancellation fee.
 Per our cancellation policy, guests can always cancel free of charge up to 24 hours before their trip starts.

 Before deciding to cancel, please review the sections below and: